pranandita/SriLanka_Inflation/README.md

 * **'wr'**: Wage rate, calculated as the ratio of the wage index ('w') to the general level of prices, taken as the adjusted NCPI value ('ncpi_adj').
 * **'gdp'**: Real GDP in million LKR.
 Reported with respect to base year 2015.

-<p>The data are obtained from the [database](https://www.cbsl.lk/eresearch/)  of the Central Bank of Sri Lanka.
+The data are obtained from the [database](https://www.cbsl.lk/eresearch/)  of the Central Bank of Sri Lanka.
 All data are available in monthly intervals with the exception of GDP, which is reported quarterly.
-For the analysis, the quarterly data are triplicated for approximate monthly values. </p>
+For the analysis, the quarterly data are triplicated for approximate monthly values.

 <p>The wage index ('w') was available until only October 2022 at the time of conducting the analysis.
 Hence, the wage rate ('wr') is also calculated until October 2022.</p>